 Black Bean Sweet Potato Tacos

 These Black Bean Sweet Potato Tacos are bold, nutritious, and an overall crowd-pleaser.
-You won’t be able to resist having seconds and thirds of this perfect vegetarian main dish!
+The black beans are seasoned with lots of flavor stovetop.
+The sweet potatoes and red onions caramelize in the oven.
+When combined, you won’t be able to resist having a second and third taco!

 Sweet potatoes are one of my favorite foods.
-I eat them year round and all sorts of ways, often time plain ole roasted, or in a soup like my Indian-Spiced Lentil Soup.
+I eat them year round and all sorts of ways, often time just baked, or in a soup like my Indian-Spiced Lentil Soup.
+The caramelized red onions really hold their weight.
+They become sweet and juicy and provide a really nice counterbalance of flavor and texture.
+And the black beans?
+They are seasoned and cooked to become anything but boring.

 Jump to: